Skip to Content

 Courtesy of Caesars Entertainment

-Uniquely, Bacchanal is offering more plant-based options than ever with new menu items that include quinoa-stuffed baby sweet potatoes with fried kale, tomato tartar, and coconut-carrot gazpacho.
+Uniquely, Bacchanal offers more plant-based options than ever with new menu items that include quinoa-stuffed baby sweet potatoes with fried kale, tomato tartar, and coconut-carrot gazpacho.

-Some of my personal favorite items at the upscale buffet included bone marrow, prime rib, the live-action taco station, and crab legs.
+Some of my favorite items at the upscale buffet include bone marrow, prime rib, gyros, and the live-action quesabirria taco station, which churned out gooey, cheesy tacos that are legitimately to die for.

-Like Wicked Spoon, tied for the title of best Vegas buffet below, most food items are served in single servings, giving the experience a more upscale feel.
+Like Wicked Spoon, most food items are served as a single serving, giving the experience a more upscale feel.

 Like others on this rundown, the dessert table is a thing of beauty.

-As one of the best buffets in Las Vegas, Bacchanal is absurdly popular.
-You’ll want to make reservations in advance, here so that you can avoid the line.
+As the best buffet in Las Vegas, Bacchanal is absurdly popular albeit expensive, with dinner costing over $100 after figuring in tax and tip – You’ll want to make reservations in advance, here so that you can avoid the line, which is commonly substantial.

 See my full Bacchanal Buffet Review, with a lot more pictures.